micahpotts/TreehouseApp/README.md

  - Edit Assignment's "due by" week, with single button click
  - Delete Assignment when complete
  - Assignments are listed by "due by" week, so you always know what to do next
+ - Take notes on each module

 ## Coming Soon!

 More functionality is being added.
 Soon the app will also:
- - Allow you to take notes on each Treehouse Module
+ - ~~Allow you to take notes on each Treehouse Module~~ *This feature has been added!*
  - Mark Assignments as complete without deleting it from the database

 ## Contributing